 Happily, there's an answer: go on a Tanzania safari.
 Set at the heart of East Africa, Tanzania is where the Rift Valley savannahs merge into mountainous rainforests, a place of red-robed Maasai tribesmen, dazzling coral reefs and white-sand Indian Ocean beaches.
 And equally happily, these diverse destinations can be blended into a single, multi-experience itinerary such as a safari and beach holiday or big game and gorilla safari.

 Tanzania is a vast country – twice the size of California.
-Although its infrastructure is geared to tourism, complex itineraries are best planned and executed with professional help.
+Although its infrastructure is geared toward tourism, tours to Tanzania are best planned and executed with professional help.
 Aside from managing logistics in a developing country, an African safari expert ensures a good fit for you with the many accommodation options on offer.
-After all, it’s no fun arriving at a large, family-friendly resort while on a romantic, 'just-the-two-of-us' adventure
+After all, it’s no fun arriving at a large, family-friendly resort while on a romantic, 'just-the-two-of-us' adventure.

 Game time: the Northern safari circuit